Cyaxares II: Xenophon’s Cyropaedia

-According to Xenophon's Cyropaedia (1.5.2), Cyaxares II followed king Astyages to the throne of the Median Empire, and he was also the brother of Mandane, Cyrus the Great's mother (1.2.1, 1.4.7).
-He describes the Persian, Cyrus, as leading the campaign to conquer Babylon in 539 BC, while his uncle, Cyaxares, remained in Ecbatana.
-Cyaxares was by then an old man, and because Cyrus was in command of the campaign, the army came to regard Cyrus as king.
-After Cyrus invited Cyaxares to a palace he had prepared for him in Babylon, Cyaxares granted him his daughter (Cyrus's first cousin) in marriage, with the Median kingdom as her dowry.
-On the assumption that Cyaxares is Darius, it is claimed that he nominally reigned from Babylon as head of the Medo-Persian empire for two years until his death, the real power being Cyrus's.
-Upon the death of Cyaxares, the empire passed peaceably to Cyrus.
+According to Xenophon's Cyropaedia (1.5.2), Cyaxares II became king after Astyages to the throne of the Median Empire, and he was also the brother of Mandane, Cyrus the Great's mother (1.2.1, 1.4.7).
+He describes the Persian, Cyrus II/The Great, as leading the campaign to conquer Babylon in 539 BC, while his uncle, Cyaxares II, remained in Ecbatana.
+Cyaxares II was by then an old man, and because Cyrus II/The Great was in command of the campaign, the army came to regard Cyrus the Great as king.
+After Cyrus II/The Great invited Cyaxares (II) to a palace he had prepared for him in Babylon, Cyaxares (II) granted him his daughter (Cyrus II/The Great's first cousin) in marriage, with the Median kingdom as her dowry.
+On the assumption that Cyaxares II is Darius the Mede, it is claimed that he nominally reigned from Babylon as head of the Medo-Persian empire for two years until his death, the real power being Cyrus II/The Great's.
+Upon the death of Cyaxares II, the empire passed peaceably to Cyrus II/The Great.

 Controversy about name

-Friedrich König claimed that Xenophon was confused about Cyaxares because this was the name of the father of Astyages.
+Friedrich König claimed that Xenophon was confused about Cyaxares (II) because this was the name of the father of Astyages (Cyaxares I).
 However, it was not unusual, especially among kings, for an individual to have the same name as his grandfather.
 This was the case with both Cyrus the Great and Cambyses II.
 Darius (I) Hystaspes had a grandson named Darius who was heir apparent but was killed before he could become king.